Viniek/teach2give-interview_preparation/system-design-overview/README.md

 ### Resources for Further Learning ###
 1.System Design Interview Survival Guide (2024): Preparation Strategies and Practical Tips
 2.The Complete Guide to Ace the System Design Interview
+3.Ace Your System Design Interview with 7 Must-Read Papers in 2024